Find a Lawyer

 CA9 Finds that Mexican Homosexual with AIDS Is Eligible for Asylum

-In finding eligibility for asylum, the Court held that Petitioner, a homosexual from Mexico who was forced by a police officer to perform sex acts, was subjected to past persecution.
-The Court further held that it would be unreasonable for a homosexual with AIDS to relocate within Mexico. (
+In finding eligibility for asylum, the Court held that Petitioner, a homosexual from Mexico who was forced by a police officer to perform sex acts, was subjected to past persecution. (

 Boer-Sedano v.
 Gonzales